Topological two-particle dynamics in a periodically driven lattice model with on-site interactions: Topological dynamics of two-particle bound states

-\paragraph{Doublon dynamics --} In order to highlight the main features of the topological two-particle dynamics, we focus our attention on a configuration with $\phi=\phi'=0$, $\theta = 0.8\pi$ and $U = 3J$.
-This parameter choice (indicated by the red dot in Fig.\ref{thetaprimo}) satisfies \eqref{uj} with $k=2$ and gives a sizable value of the effective hopping angle $\theta' = 0.6\pi$ for which the two-body evolution is topological (as shown in the one-body spectrum in the left panel of Fig.~\ref{spectra}).
-The time-evolution starting from a doublon state is reported in Fig.\ref{topoevol}: as expected, the spatial distribution of the double-occupancies $A_l=|\avg{\psi|ll}|^2$ unidirectionally circulates around the edge while spreading in space because of the non-zero group velocity dispersion of the doublon edge state.
+In particular, we focus our attention on the configuration with $\theta = 0.8\pi$ and $U = 3J$ (and $\phi=\phi'=0$).
+This parameter choice (indicated by the red dot in Fig.\ref{thetaprimo}) satisfies \eqref{uj} with $k=2$ and gives a sizable value of the effective hopping angle $\theta' = 0.6\pi$ for which the two-body evolution is topological [see Fig.\ref{spectra}(a)].

+The time-evolution starting from a doublon state localized in the bottom-left corner is reported in Fig.\ref{topoevol}: as expected, the spatial distribution of the double-occupancies $A_l=|\avg{\psi|ll}|^2$ unidirectionally circulates around the edge while spreading in space because of the non-zero group velocity dispersion of the doublon edge state.
 As typical for a chiral dynamics, the wavepacket is able to turn around corners without suffering any backscattering.
+Given the non-topological nature of the single-particle bands for $\theta = 0.8\pi$, no propagation on the edge would be observed in the absence of interactions $U=0$: the two particles would simply diffuse in space independently penetrating the bulk.
+Along the same line, the evolution would also be trivial in the static limit $\theta \ll 1$, because the topology of the AFI model is entirely due to the periodic driving.

+It is worth noticing that, for a lattice of a few ten sites as the one considered in Fig.\ref{topoevol}, and a Floquet sequence of $N=4$ steps per period as shown in Fig.\ref{hop}, the time-evolution of a few tens of periods that is needed for a complete round-trip around the system is realized via the sequential application of about a hundred two-qubit gate operations in total, a number that is well within reach of currently available devices \cite{google}.